xiaoqianacheng/qqcheng.github.io/index.md

 # Qianqian Cheng

-     I am a 2rd year PhD candidate at Nanjing University of Science and Technology, supervised by Professor Lianfa Bai and Researcher Jing Han.
+    I am a 2rd year PhD candidate at Nanjing University of
+    Science and Technology, supervised by Professor Lianfa Bai and Researcher Jing Han.
     My major is Optical Engineering.

+   E-mail : qianqiancheng2018@njust.edu.cn

    Currently I mainly study in optical imaging through scattering medium and phase retrieval based on traditional algorithms as well as deep learning.